 On Friday the Thirteenth (Feb 13, 2015), I visited Tia Chucha Cultural Center in Sylmar and read one poem from "Rose Always" - my book of "court love poems" that took several years in the making and would keep evolving, every day.
 As a first time visitor I got a gift of a chocolate heart, also with roses, so everything matched.
 The book, started in 2008 was done in 2011 but the material keeps growing, there's more and more love poems to write...

-For lovers of love poetry, my Rose Always - A Love Story comes highly recommended, it is all in dew-drop rose-red, and filled with love poetry of delight, desire, fulfillment, and heartbreak.
-Inspired by the Songs of Songs and centuries of love poems, from Sappho to Milosz, this novella in verse consists of 156 lyrical poems, illustrated with 87 portraits of roses.
+Rose Always - A Court Love Story (2011 version) was all in dew-drop rose-red, and filled with love poetry of delight, desire, fulfillment, and heartbreak.
+Inspired by the Songs of Songs and centuries of love poems, from Sappho to Milosz, this novella in verse consisted of lyrical poems, illustrated with portraits of roses.
 A range of literary allusions enriches this unlikely love story, from Sappho, to Rilke, to Goethe, Kierkegaard, and Dickinson.
-Revised color paperback edition, Moonrise Press, 2017, 194 pp.
+After creating the book in 2008, revising it in 2011, and again in 2017, I decided that I was not satisfied with the final, or any of the previous versions of this love story, and the book was withdrawn from circulation.
+It was a fascinating journey to write and rewrite it, but this journey has come to its end - so its journal should be closed, as well.

 the more I love